AnyLog-co/documentation/metadata management.md

 ## The blockchain commands

-These are sets of command that allow to update and query the global metadata layer.
+These are sets of command that allow to update and query the metadata layer.
 The blockchain command are issued to a metadata repository which can be on the local node (either as a JSON file or hosted in a database), a master-node or a blockchain platform.

 The ***blockchain commands*** are detailed in the [blockchain commands section](https://github.com/AnyLog-co/documentation/blob/master/blockchain%20commands.md).